The Healing (film)

-The Healing is a 2012 Filipino supernatural horror film directed by Chito S. Roño, starring Vilma Santos and Kim Chiu.
-The film was released nationwide on July 25, 2012.
-The film is also part of the celebration of Santos' 50 years in show business.
+The Healing is a 2012 Filipino supernatural horror film directed by Chito S. Roño from a story concept he co-created with Roy C. Iglesias, who solely wrote the screenplay, with editing and music compositions by Jerrold Tarog.
+The film stars Vilma Santos and Kim Chiu, with the supporting cast includes Janice de Belen, Pokwang, Robert Arevalo, and Martin del Rosario.

+Produced and distributed by Star Cinema, the film was theatrically released on July 25, 2012, as part of commemorating Santos' 50th year in the entertainment landscape.

 Plot

 Seth brings her father Odong, a stroke victim, to Manang Elsa, a faith healer.
-Afterwards, she sees a man in line being brought inside after collapsing.
+Afterward, she sees a man in line being brought inside after collapsing.

 The following day, Seth is met by a fully healed Odong.
 Amazed by his grandfather's recovery, Seth's estranged son Jed asks his mother to take his half-sister Cookie, who is suffering from glomerulonephritis, to Elsa.
 Seth refuses, not wanting to get in trouble with her ex-husband, but eventually gives them the address.

 At a party to celebrate her father's recovery, Seth is approached by guests seeking help.
-Her housekeeper Alma has a strange growth on her foot preventing her from working abroad; policeman Ding suffers from psoriasis; Chona suffers from goitre; Greta has a lump in her breast, and Cacai, the young daughter of Cita, is blind.
+Her housekeeper Alma has a strange growth on her foot, preventing her from working abroad; policeman Ding suffers from psoriasis; Chona suffers from goiter; Greta has a lump in her breast, and Cacai, the young daughter of Cita, is blind.
 Eventually, the group goes to seek Elsa, who cures all of them.
 On the way home, Seth crosses paths with Jed and Cookie on their way to Elsa.

 A few days after they are healed, Seth invites Chona to go to Ding's wedding reception but Chona just smiles and goes home.
-Afterwards she is found dead after stabbing a bystander and slashing her own neck with a knife.
+Afterward, she is found dead after stabbing a bystander and slashing her own neck with a knife.
 At her wake, Chona's husband Rex tells Seth that Chona had seen a crow in her dream before she died.
 The others who were healed speak out about having had the same dream.
 The following day, Seth finds out on the news that Dodi, a patient of Elsa, went on a killing spree at a gym and held his partner hostage before killing him and himself with a piece of broken glass, triggering speculation among Seth and her neighbors.